-Grants are funds awarded to students that do not require repayment.
-Federal and State grants are awarded based on the student's submission of the FAFSA and their Expected Family Contribution (EFC).
+Grants are funds that are awarded to students that do not require repayment if enrollment is maintained.
+Federal, State, and IUPUI grant eligibility is based on the student's submission of the FAFSA and the resulting Expected Family Contribution (EFC).

-Additionally, grant amounts are based on enrollment with subsequent monitoring at the end of the first week of classes (for the Federal Pell Grant) and the end of the 25% refund period (for state grants).
+Grant eligibility is based on enrollment at the end of the first week of classes (for the Federal Pell Grant) and the end of the 25% refund period (for State and IUPUI grants).

-The Federal Pell Grant is awarded based on receipt of the Free Application for Federal Student Aid (FAFSA), the student's Expected Family Contribution (EFC), and enrollment level (full-time, three-quarter time, half-time, or less than half-time).
-Awards range from $602 to $5,730 for 2014-2015 aid year.
+The Federal Pell Grant is awarded based on receipt of the Free Application for Federal Student Aid (FAFSA), the Expected Family Contribution (EFC), and enrollment level (full-time, three-quarter time, half-time, or less than half-time).

 Federal Supplemental Educational Opportunity Grant

-The SEOG is awarded to undergraduate students with exceptional financial need based on their Expected Family Contribution (EFC).
+The Federal SEOG is awarded to undergraduate students with exceptional financial need based on the Expected Family Contribution (EFC).
 By federal regulations, priority is given to students who receive the Federal Pell Grant.
-Funding is limited so awards vary per academic year based on funding levels.
+Funding is limited so awards vary per academic year based on availability of funds.

-This IUPUI grant is designed to supplement the Federal Pell Grant.
-It is calculated as $8,258 (average annual cost of tuition and general fee at IUPUI) minus fee remissions, scholarships, and federal & state grants; with the award range between $100 - $1,000 for the academic year.
-To be eligible a student must receive Federal Pell Grant, have a minimum SAT score of 1000 (Math and Critical Reading sections only) or ACT score of 21, and have a FAFSA on file by the priority deadline of March 10th.
-Grant recipients must maintain a 2.5 cumulative GPA.
-Those students who meet eligibility criteria will automatically be given this award as it requires no additional application.
+This renewable IUPUI grant for up to $2,500 per year for Indiana Residents is designed to supplement the Federal Pell Grant for students who do not qualify for state of Indiana grant programs.
+To be eligible an incoming freshman must receive the Federal Pell Grant, have a minimum SAT score of 1000 (Math and Critical Reading sections only) or ACT score of 21, and have a FAFSA on file by the priority deadline of March 10th.